Meet the Governors

 The Governors of Thurlstone Primary School are elected as a legal requirement in order for the school to operate.

 There are currently ten members of the Governing Body.
-The chair of the Governing Body is Dr Sarah Field and Mrs Kate Morritt is vice chair.
+The chair of the Governing Body is Mrs Tracy Hodgson and Ms Nicky Shaw is Vice Chair.

 The governors are a well informed and committed group of people with varying professional backgrounds and experiences, who work closely with Mrs Gibbins, the headteacher, to serve the school and foster its aims.
 They are entrusted to maintain and develop the schools distinctive character, where each child is valued and provided with a welcoming, safe, happy and stimulating environment conducive to the best possible learning outcomes.